FC Dinamo Gagra

 FC Dinamo Gagra was a Soviet football club based in Gagra, Abkhaz ASSR.

 History

-Like FC Dinamo Sukhumi, the club did not join the Georgian league system, and played in the Soviet Second League B until 1991.
+Like FC Dinamo Sokhumi, the club did not join the Georgian league system, and played in the Soviet Second League B until 1991.
 A new club, Siharuli-90 Gagra was formed to represent pro-Georgia side.

 After the folding of the Soviet Union in 1991, Dinamo Gagra joined the football league in Abkhazia.
 After 1 cup win in Abkhazia, the side folded.

 In 2006, a new club, FC Gagra was formed in, which has won the Abkhazian Premier League 3 times.